brikis98/yevgeniy-brikman-homepage/_posts/2025-11-16-severance.md

 The story alternates between the present, where the book somehow manages to make surviving the apocalypse sound a bit boring, and the past, where the story walks you through Candace's unsatisfying life.
-Somehow, amidst a chaotic and occasionally fascinating background (especially as Candace wanders the streets of an abandoned NYC), the story somehow manages to be a bit dull.
+Somehow, amidst a chaotic and occasionally fascinating background (especially as Candace wanders the streets of an abandoned NYC), the story manages to be a bit dull.